Investment Process

 Closed to most new investors.
 For eligibility requirements see statutory prospectus.

 Performance Source: Artisan Partners/ICE BofA.
-Data & Statistics Sources: Artisan Partners/S&P/Moody’s/Bloomberg.
+Data & Statistics Sources: Artisan Partners/Bloomberg.
 Unless otherwise indicated, percentages shown are of total fixed income securities in the portfolio.
 Annual turnover is reported as of the Fund’s fiscal year end.
 Portfolio statistics are intended to provide a general view of the entire portfolio, or Index, at a certain point in time and are calculated using information obtained from various data sources.
 Portfolio statistics include accrued interest unless otherwise stated and may vary from the official books and records of the Fund.
 Artisan Partners may exclude outlier data and certain securities which lack applicable attributes, such as private securities when calculating portfolio statistics.
 If information is unavailable for a particular security Artisan may use data from a related security to calculate portfolio statistics.
 Unless otherwise noted, portfolio statistics represent the weighted average of the portfolio’s fixed-income securities and exclude cash and cash equivalents.
 For the purpose of determining the Fund's holdings, securities of the same issuer are aggregated to determine the weight in the Fund.
 Totals may not sum due to rounding.

-ICE BofA US High Yield Master II Index measures the performance of below investment grade $US-denominated corporate bonds publicly issued in the US market.
+ICE BofA US High Yield Index measures the performance of below investment grade $US-denominated corporate bonds publicly issued in the US market.
 The index(es) are unmanaged; include net reinvested dividends; do not reflect fees or expenses; and are not available for direct investment.

 Source ICE Data Indices, LLC is used with permission.
 ICE® is a registered trademark of ICE Data Indices, LLC or its affiliates and BofA® is a registered trademark of Bank of America Corporation licensed by Bank of America Corporation and its affiliates ("BofA"), and may not be used without BofA's prior written approval.
 The index data referenced herein is the property of ICE Data Indices, LLC, its affiliates (“ICE Data”) and/or its third party suppliers and, along with the ICE BofA trademarks, has been licensed for use by Artisan Partners Limited Partnership.
 ICE Data and its Third Party Suppliers accept no liability in connection with the use of such index data or marks.
 See www.artisanpartners.com/ice-data.html for a full copy of the Disclaimer.